HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/HCLCacheInRedis.md

 ## HCL Cache with Redis Clustering

 The HCL Cache supports Redis clusters.
-Thru the use of hash keys, all the objects that belong to the same cache are assigned the same slot.
+Through the use of hash keys, all the objects that belong to the same cache are assigned the same slot.
 Slots are assigned to unique master servers.

 The [CLUSTER KEYSLOT](https://redis.io/commands/cluster-keyslot) command can be used to retrieve the slot for a cache.
 The hash tags ({ ..}) include both the namespace and the cache name: